Dev-AbdulBari/InsuranceProject/README.md

 #### Format
 -   PolicyId - Input here the previously-generated **guidId** from the quote endpoint
+-   OriginalPaymentType - Must be the same as the payment type used when purchasing the policy
 #### Rules
 -   PolicyId must be a valid active policy id
 -   Policy must not have any claims
+-   Refunds can only be issued to the same payment type used when the policy was purchased
 -   The policy must not already be cancelled

 <details>